Lunar I-Hab: Background

-Concept work on the I-HAB module started in early July 2018 with a consortium of companies lead by Airbus and including Thales Alenia Space.
+Concept work on the I-HAB module started in early July 2018 with a consortium of companies led by Airbus and including Thales Alenia Space.
 Airbus-lead consortium worked with ESA to develop an overall design concept.
 Airbus and Thales Alenia were also independently contracted in September 2018 to run parallel Phase A/B studies.
 Phase A focused on establishing the program's feasibility, and Phase B looked to develop a preliminary definition for the module.
 ESA conducted a Preliminary Requirements Review in November 2018 and the consortium ran its own design meeting in March 2019.
 This culminated in the development and publication of the System Requirements Document in July 2019, which was built on NASA's requirements for Lunar Gateway.

+Contract

 On 14 October 2020, Thales Alenia announced that they had been selected by ESA to build the I-HAB module.
 The company will be the prime contractor, responsible for program management, design, fabrication of the primary structure, mechanical and thermal systems, and final integration and testing.
 Thales Alenia previously built several modules for the International Space Station (ISS), including Columbus, Harmony, Tranquility, Leonardo, and the Cupola.
 It was the second largest industrial provider to the ISS.
 It also built the pressure vessels for the Automated Transfer Vehicle (ATV) and Cygnus spacecraft; and the Multi-Purpose Logistics Modules, which were used to transport cargo inside the Space Shuttle orbiters.
 The expected total cost of the contract with Thales Alenia will be 327 million euros, with the first tranches of payments equal to 36 million euros.

 ESA formalised their involvement in the Lunar Gateway on October 27, 2020, with an agreement with NASA.